-Subject to approval by the Head of Department, an elective offered by a cognate department may replace one of the listed electives.
+Subject to approval by the Head of Department, an HEQSF level 8 elective offered by a cognate department may replace one of the listed electives.
 Please consult the Course Outlines in this Handbook for descriptions of elective courses offered.

-BA/BSocScHons specialising in Economic History (126 NQF credits) [HST03]
+BA/BSocScHons specialising in Economic History (126 NQF credits)

+[HST03]